 The setting is a world kinda like our own, but about 30-50 years into the future.
 None of the horrible doomsday scenarios have happened.
 Technology has advanced at a somewhat subdued rate, so the world isn’t that crazy different.
 One of the biggest changes it that the world is overall a lot less culturally misanthropic and much more inclusive.
 That’s sort of the angle I’m going with with this game.
 Like a videogame theme, but less misanthropic, more inclusive.

-The characters all have different occupations and hobbies which determine their abilities in the Push the Lane! competition event.
-Tennor, seen above and on the title screen, is a rock guitarist in a band called Minuette.
-(She’s still operating with Norika Jims’ abilities at the moment, but she’ll have a bunch of her own that express something about her.)
+The characters all have different occupations, skills and hobbies which determine their abilities in the Push the Lane! competition event.
+Tennor, seen above and on the title screen, is a rock guitarist in a band.
+Other characters are fashion designers, carpenters, computer scientists, teachers, philosophers, and so on.

-Thematically I’m trying to achieve an “A+” on representation, if possible, in terms of representing a lot of different kinds of people in terms of race, gender identity, age, occupation, body type, and so on.
+Thematically, I’m prioritizing representation, in terms of having a lot of different kinds of people in terms of race, gender identity, age, occupation, body type, and so on.

-I suspect that one of the many reasons so many games do not get an A+ on that kind of representation is that they are created, largely, by similar kinds of people (basically, white, western, cishet males).
+I suspect that one of the many reasons so many games don’t do a great job on that kind of representation is that they are created, largely, by similar kinds of people (basically, white, western, cishet males).
 So one of the things that I wanted to do with this project was involve someone who didn’t come from the same place that I did.

 I had a rough idea of what I was looking for, but I also wanted to find something that challenged me.
 I didn’t want something that looked like the kinds of stuff I was used to.
 I searched around for awhile before I found my artist, Fariza Dzatalin.
 I was really moved by a couple of her pieces in particular.
 They feel non-misanthropic, and they also feel like something that someone with my background couldn’t, or wouldn’t make.